Morgenkaff/2semPI/README.md

  g++ src/*.cc -lpigpio -lrt -lpthread
  </code>

- -lpigpio is for the pigpio library, used for the GPIOs (http://abyz.me.uk/rpi/pigpio).
+ - lpigpio is for the pigpio library, used for the GPIOs (http://abyz.me.uk/rpi/pigpio).
- -lrt is required by pigpio.
+ - lrt is required by pigpio.
 Used for realtime.
- -lpthread is used to seperate a thread for checking inputs independent from the main program.
+ - lpthread is used to seperate a thread for checking inputs independent from the main program.

  The code should have sufficient comments to grasp the in and outs.